sql-machine-learning/elasticdl/docs/blogs/kubecon_cfp.md

 to low utilization of clusters.

 ElasticDL changes the paradox by using the statistical properties of distributed learning theory and making jobs tolerable to varying numbers of workers.
-Taking it as the basis, ElasticDL realize elastic scheduling by introducing a master pod per job, to replace the Kubernetes operator per cluster.
+Taking it as the basis, ElasticDL realizes elastic scheduling by introducing a master pod per job, to replace the Kubernetes operator per cluster.
 It makes full use of residual resources and improve the utilization significantly.

 ## Benefits to the Ecosystem